 [Regulation 16J inserted in Gazette 28 Jan 2011 p.
 248.]

 16K.
-Testing of bodily samples
+Time for testing bodily samples

 (1) A laboratory to which a bodily sample has been sent for testing must ensure that the testing is completed —

 (a) if the proposed procedure is red cell antigen blood grouping, red cell enzyme blood grouping or testing for serum markers, within 6 days after the sample is taken; or